-A New York Times-bestselling author of over 100 novels, Heather Graham has written plots with thrills, chills, and incredible love stories—often all three at once.
-With her books spanning multiple genres—including contemporary romance, romantic suspense, historical romance, and paranormal thrillers—chances are you’ve come across a Heather Graham novel.
-But whether you’re new to her romances or have read a few, check out the list of ten of her most popular books below.
+A New York Times-bestselling author of over 100 novels, Heather Graham books include plots with thrills, chills, and incredible love stories—and they often have all three at once.
+With her books spanning multiple genres, including contemporary romance, romantic suspense, historical romance, paranormal thrillers and even time travel, chances are you’ve come across a Heather Graham novel.
+But whether you’re new to her romances or have read a few, check out this list of ten of her most popular romance books below.

 The King's Pleasure